 Many people think this means picking a physically intimidating and aggressive guard, and that tactic can work.
 It’s not the only way to go, though, or even the most effective.
-Private security that communicates a sense of overwhelming present-mindedness in the moment is often far more intimidating than sheer physical size.
+Private security that communicates a sense of overwhelming present-mindedness is often more intimidating than sheer physical size.
 That means an alert, calm, and physically responsive security guard can sometimes communicate a bigger threat than a wall of muscle with a concealed carry permit.

 Check Out the Contractor’s Resume Thoroughly

-You can’t always amass the expertise you need to assess someone’s work just by putting them through their paces, but you can rely on the judgment of the people who have that expertise.
+You can’t always amass the expertise you need to assess someone’s work just by putting them through their paces.
+However, you can rely on the judgment of the people who have that expertise.
 That’s what it means to check for training, certification, and education.
 As you look into different potential security companies you need to know what the guards are trained in and who passed them as experts in the use of those devices, arms, and martial techniques.

-On top of training in physical security, it helps if you can rely on a fully trained professional mind, so it’s a good idea to hire people with licensed security specialist or private investigator businesses to run your strategy.
+On top of training in physical security, it helps if you can rely on a fully trained professional mind.
+It’s a good idea to hire people with licensed security specialist or private investigator businesses to run your strategy.
 Don’t just look at the number of certifications and awards, either.
 Check out the institutions granting them, as well as what they require to pass.
 That will tell you a lot about what a contractor can do when you’re seeking a security guard for hire.